MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-best-practices.md

 ---
-title: Guidance to set up unified routing in Customer Service
+title: Best practices to set up unified routing in Customer Service
 description: Use this article to know about the best practices to set up unified routing in Customer Service and things to do and avoid for a successful implementation.
 author: neeranelli
 ms.author: nenellim